HMS Artemis (P 449)

 Please use this if you spot mistakes or want to improve this ships page.

-Noteable events involving Artemis include:
+Notable events involving Artemis include:

 An unidentified stoker attempted sabotaging the sub by placing a signal grenade inside the engine.